aashna306/ZindagiGo/README.md

 ---

-##  Permissions Required
-- Camera & Storage - Required for OCR-based prescription scanning.
-- Microphone - Needed for voice-activated SOS feature.
-- Location - Required for live location sharing with emergency contacts.
-- Notification Access - Enables reminders for medications and pensions.

----

-##  How to Customize Zindagi Go
-- Change Emergency Contact:
-  - Open HomePage.dart and update the emergencyContact variable.
-- Modify Backend URL:
-  - Update the .env file with the correct PORT and MONGO_URI.
-- IPv4 Configuration:
-  - Ensure phone and laptop are connected to the same WiFi.
-  - Update IPv4 settings in UserInfoPage.dart and ChatPage.dart.

----

 ##  Future Scope
 - AI-Powered Fall Detection - Improve fall detection accuracy using AI.
 - Smartwatch Integration - Expand accessibility with wearable devices.